Owen Bradley: Starmaker

 The singers Bradley produced made unprecedented headway into radio, and artists such as Kitty Wells, Patsy Cline, Brenda Lee, Loretta Lynn, Lenny Dee, and Conway Twitty became household names.
 Rock and Roll singers such as Buddy Holly and Gene Vincent also recorded with Bradley in his Nashville studio.
 Bradley often tried to reinvent older country hitmakers; as previously mentioned, he tried to update Moon Mullican's sound and produced one of Moon's best performances "Early Morning Blues" where the blues and the Nashville sound complement each other surprisingly well.
 Also, he produced Bill Monroe in both bluegrass and decidedly non-bluegrass settings (Monroe's covers of Jimmie Rodgers' "Caroline Sunshine Girl" and Moon Mullican's "Mighty Pretty Waltz", for example, feature a standard country band rather than bluegrass).
 Many older artists recognized they needed to change as they saw former pure honky tonk singer, Jim Reeves, blend his own style with the newer styles with great success.
 However, not everyone was as successful as Reeves or Patsy Cline in these transformations.
 In addition to his production, Bradley released a handful of instrumentals under his own name, including the minor 1958 hit "Big Guitar".
-In the late 1950s, Bradley produced a radio and TV series with his brother Harold, Country Style, USA, for distribution to local radio and TV stations as a recruiting tool for the US Army.

 Bradley's Barn studio

-Bradley sold The Quonset Hut Studio to Columbia Records (which today is a division of Sony Music Entertainment) and bought a farm outside of Nashville (Mt.
-Juliet, Tennessee) in 1961, converting a barn into a demo studio.
-Within a few years, the new "Bradley's Barn" became a popular recording venue in country music circles.
+Bradley sold The Quonset Hut Studio to Columbia Records and bought a farm outside of Nashville in Mount Juliet, Tennessee in 1961, converting a barn into a demo studio which he named Bradley's Barn.
+Within a few years, Bradley's Barn became a popular recording venue in country music circles.
 The Beau Brummels paid tribute to the studio, through titling their 1968 album Bradley's Barn.
 The studio burned to the ground in 1980, but Bradley rebuilt it within a few years in the same location.

 Later years and honors

 Owen Bradley was inducted in 1974 to the Country Music Hall of Fame.
 He also achieved the distinction of having produced records for more fellow Hall of Fame members (six) than anyone else except Paul Cohen who produced nine.
 He retired from production in the early 1980s, but continued to work on selected projects.

 Canadian artist k.d. lang chose Bradley to produce her acclaimed 1988 album, Shadowland.
+He died on January 7, 1998, in Nashville.
 At the time of his death, he and Harold were producing the album I've Got A Right To Cry for Mandy Barnett, who is best known for her portrayal of Patsy Cline in the original Nashville production of the stage play, Always...
 Patsy Cline.